John Moores (British businessman): Baseball

 John Moores was a keen baseball fan and created a league for Liverpool-based teams in 1933.
 He later enticed Everton players such as Dixie Dean to the game.
 In 1938, he donated the John Moores Trophy to the English national team for beating the United States four games to one in a five-game series, in what became known as the first Amateur World Series.
 The Great Britain team consisted largely of Canadians from the Yorkshire-Lancashire league.

 In October 2009, Moores was posthumously inducted into the British Baseball Hall of Fame.

 Knighthood

 On 30 April 1970, along with his friend Bessie Braddock, Moores was made a Freeman of the City of Liverpool.
-In 1972, he was made a CBE, going to Buckingham Palace to receive it on 14 November that year for his youth work and services to the arts on Merseyside.
-In 1978 he was awarded the first Gold Medal for achievement, and in June 1980 he was knighted.
+In the 1972 Birthday Honours, he was made a CBE for charitable services to youth and the arts in Merseyside, going to Buckingham Palace to receive it on 14 November that year for his youth work and services to the arts on Merseyside.
+In 1978 he was awarded the first Gold Medal for achievement, and in the 1980 Birthday Honours he was knighted for charitable services.
 He received his knighthood from Prince Charles on 29 October 1980.